mario-platt/ASVS-Agile-Delivery-Guide/Validation, Sanitization and Encoding/5_2_3-Validation-Sanitization-Encoding_sanitize-user-input-mail-systems.md

-## ASVS Requirement: V5.2.3 Verify that application sanitizzes user input before passing to mail systems (SMTP/IMAP injection)
+# ASVS Requirement: V5.2.3 Verify that application sanitizes user input before passing to mail systems (SMTP/IMAP injection)

 ## ASVS:5.2.3

 ## ASVS Requirement description

 Verify that the application sanitizes user input before passing to mail systems to protect against SMTP or IMAP injection.

 For example, a `.` in SMTP signifies the end of mail message data, whereas a `null character` can be used for the end of a string.

 ## User Story

 **Feature_Name**: Sanitization of user input towards mail systems

 **Story**:\